EverettYou/everettyou.github.io/pages/1_research.md

 ### Quantum Entanglement and Holography

-Quantum entanglement is the most intriguing phenomenon in quantum mechanics, underlying the discussion of topological order, many-body localization, and quantum chaos.
-It also shares a remarkable similarity with wormholes given their non-local character, which motivates the idea of holographic duality between entanglement and spacetime.
+Quantum entanglement is the most intriguing phenomenon in quantum mechanics, connecting topics of topological order, many-body localization, and quantum chaos.
+It also shares a remarkable similarity with wormholes given their non-local nature, which motivates the idea of holographic duality between entanglement and spacetime.
 Understanding the structure and dynamics of many-body entanglement could allow us to answer some most profound questions about decoherence, thermalization, and (maybe eventually) the nature of gravity.

 #### Many-Body Localization (MBL) and Thermalization